NathanEpstein/pydata-london/README.md

 ### Why not Neural Nets?

 Generally simpler to implement.
-Popular implementations (e.g. scikit-learn) allow users to train sensible random forests with as little as a single line of code.
+Popular implementations (e.g., scikit-learn) allow users to train sensible random forests with as little as a single line of code.
 Configuring network layer architecture generally involves more set up.

 --